Structured Data Generation

 5 Blondell Bolton strongly2081@example.com +1 (327) 952-7799

-If you’re using polars, you can make use of the Fieldset as well.
+If you’re using polars, you can also leverage Fieldset.

 import polars as pl